HertegKohar/cp423/Project/README.md

 ### 2- Index documents

 The program iterates over the `data` directory and all of the topic subdirectories, and after tokenizing, indexes all of the tokens.
-The program saves the hash of the document in a list within a dictionary, which maps back  to the tokens in the inverted index.
+Along with each token, a list of occurrences is stored, which includes the document hash, the frequency of the token in the document, and the topic of the document.
 Since the actual hashes are very long a short form is used for each hash which can be found in `mapping.json` located in the `Index Data` directory.
 The program then saves the inverted index (`inverted_index.json`) and the mapping to the `Index Data` directory.
 After this, the program uses `crawler.log` to create a mapping of the hashes to the corresponding URLs (to be saved in `hash_to_url.json`), which are displayed when querying.
 The outline of the occurrences field in the inverted index includes all occurrences of the token within documents, as well as the frequency of the token in the document.
 The soundex code for each token is also stored in the inverted index, which can be used for spell correction during the querying process.

 Output: